bhdouglass/clickable/README.md

 ## Code Editor Integrations

 Use clickable with the [Atom Editor](https://atom.io) by installing [atom-clickable-plugin](https://atom.io/packages/atom-clickable-plugin).
 This is an fork of the original (now unmaintained) [atom-build-clickable](https://atom.io/packages/atom-build-clickable) made by Stefano.

 ## Development

 ### Run clickable

+Best add your clickable folder to `PATH`, so you don't need to run the clickable commands from the repo root.
+This can be done by adding `export PATH="$PATH:$HOME/clickable"` to your `.bashrc`.
+Replace `$HOME/clickable` with your path.

-To test clickable, run `clickable-dev` from the repository root directory.
+To test clickable, run `clickable-dev`.
+Add the `--verbose` option for additional output.

 To enable configuration validation either install **jsonschema** via pip (`pip3 install jsonschema`) or apt (`apt install python3-jsonschema`).
 If you got clickable regularly installed, you already have jsonschema, too.

 ### Run the tests

-Install nose and the coverage modules: `pip3 install nose coverage`
+Install nose and the coverage modules: `pip3 install nose coverage`.

-Run nose to complete the tests: `nosetests`
+Run nose to complete the tests: `nosetests`.

 ### Related Repositories